 Should two factor authentication be the norm?

-Having a username and password has traditionally been the standard authentication strategy, but in light of the latest industry developments and vulnerabilities, should businesses apply two factor authentication as the default login process?
+Having a username and password has traditionally been the standard authentication strategy, but in light of the latest industry developments and vulnerabilities, should businesses apply two-factor authentication as the default login process?

-A recent flood of hackings has thrown traditional data protection methods under scrutiny, particularly after health insurance company Anthem was targeted, exposing the private medical information of some of its 40 million US customers and employees.
+A recent flood of hacking has thrown traditional data protection methods under scrutiny, particularly after health insurance company Anthem was targeted, exposing the private medical information of some of its 40 million US customers and employees.
 Information stolen included names, email addresses, birthdays, wage information and street addresses.

-What is two factor authentication (2FA)?
+What is two-factor authentication (2FA)?

-Two factor authentication requires users to have two types of credentials before being able to log onto an account.
-Two factor authentication typically asks the user to confirm that it is in fact themselves trying to access the account.
+Two-factor authentication requires users to have two types of credentials before being able to log onto an account.
+Two-factor authentication typically asks the user to confirm that it is, in fact, themselves trying to access the account.

 Examples of this include: